turingschool/curriculum/source/projects/blogger.markdown

   has_many :comments
 end
 ```
+Unlike how `belongs_to :article` was implemented for us on the creation of the Comment model because of the references, the `has_many :comments` relationship must be entered in manually.

 Now an article "has many" comments, and a comment "belongs to" an article.
 We have explained to Rails that these objects have a one-to-many relationship.